Gibran Hamdan: Washington Redskins

-Hamdan was a seventh-round (232nd overall) pick by the Washington Redskins in the 2003 NFL Draft.
+Hamdan was a seventh-round (232nd overall) pick by the Washington Redskins in the 2003 NFL draft.
 Though he was impressive in training camp, the team originally decided to keep just two quarterbacks entering the regular season.
 He was on the team's practice squad the first ten weeks of his rookie season before being signed to the active roster.
 He suited up for all five of the remaining games, and Hamdan finally made his NFL debut on December 27 during the last two minutes of the game against the Philadelphia Eagles, achieving one first down while going 1-for-2 for seven yards.

 Hamdan played in NFL Europe in the spring of 2004, where he was backup quarterback behind third-year NFL Europe veteran Clint Stoerner.
-He was released by the Redskins in September following training camp.
+He was released by the Redskins in September following training camp on September 5, 2004.

+Los Angeles Avengers

+Hamdan was signed by the Los Angeles Avengers of the Arena Football League on November 19, 2004.

 Seattle Seahawks (first stint)

-Hamdan was out of the league until 2005 when he was signed by the Seattle Seahawks and once again allocated to NFL Europa.
+Hamdan signed with the Seattle Seahawks January 13, 2005.
+He was once again allocated to NFL Europe.
 Though originally winning the starting quarterback job for the Amsterdam Admirals over Kurt Kittner, a broken collarbone cut short Hamdan's season.
 In the four games he started he posted 39 completions out of 75 attempts for a total of 556 yards, five touchdowns and two interceptions.
 He was once again released at the conclusion of training camp.

 In January 2006, Hamdan was re-signed by the Seahawks and allocated to NFL Europe for the third straight year.
 A broken ankle injury incurred on the first down of the first drive of game seven cut short his season once again, Hamdan was the league's leading passer and earned Offensive Most Valuable Player honors.
 He started seven games and posted 102 completions out 162 attempts for a total of 1629 yards, 12 touchdowns and three interceptions, posting a perfect passer rating in the third game of the season against Frankfurt Galaxy.
 He holds the record for average passer rating for the season in NFL Europe at 113.4.
 This would not be enough to make the Seahawks however, as he was waived on August 28, 2006.